emmebi/ooo-llm-bridge/README.md

 # Installation

-* install the required libraries from requirements.txt; note that the current version of the bridge uses flask, but I will switch to FastAPI very soon
+* install the required libraries from requirements.txt
 * copy the openai.py in the script directory for your LibreOffice; the exact location varies depending on the OS; on Windows is %AppData%\Roaming\LibreOffice\4\user\Scripts\python
 * start the bridge with something like
 ```